zbauer91/zbauer91.github.io/_posts/2018-03-05-jekyll-the-easy-way.markdown

 #### Design Decisions:
 * bootstrap: This was an easy choice.
 I hadn't worked much with it [until recently]({{site.baseurl}}{%post_url 2018-03-06-bootstrap-and-me%}), and wanted to see how I liked it compared to material design.
 Turns out I'm lukewarm to it.
 It's super powerful, but ultimately requires more theming that I would like. <strong>Please, change my mind</strong>
 * minima: Jekyll comes reinstalled with this theme.
 I was careful to leave the MIT license attached to this project, because I did use some of the assets in the gem to build up this website.
 * File structure - I feel I need to defend this one.
-I technically copy the entirety of Bootstrap and all dependencies to jekyll during build.
+I technically copy the entirety of Bootstrap and all dependencies to Jekyll during build.
 Terrible? yes, necessary?
-I think so...I can't really seem to get it built on GitHub-Pages any other way
+I think so...I can't really seem to get it built on GitHub Pages any other way
-* For now, I'm keeping this website and [my portfolio website]() as separate entities.
+* For now, I'm keeping this website and [my profile website]({{site.url}}) as separate entities.
 This will make it a lot easier to find the time to further update the design, look, and feel of this site, while maintaining a more polished portfolio